Dehydration and the Brain

 The longest period we go without water is throughout the night.
 We expel fluid through our breath as we sleep.
 Essentially we wake up every morning already in a state of dehydration.
 One of the first things we should do to start the day is having a large glass of water upon rising.
 Water should then be regularly taken throughout the day, bearing in mind that we also take in water through eating food.
 Various factors will indicate the amount of water each individual requires on a daily basis, dependant on sex, weight, weather and levels of activity.
 (We’ll do another blog article soon, looking into working out how much water we all actually need).

 One of the easiest ways to make sure you are drinking enough water through the day is to have it easily on hand.
-Whether you look at having a glass or drink bottle on your desk at work, a jug of filtered water in the staff room fridge, a bench top filter sitting on your kitchen bench to remind you every time you walk past it.
+Whether you look at having a glass or drink bottle on your desk at work, a filter water jug in the staff room fridge, a bench top filter sitting on your kitchen bench to remind you every time you walk past it.
 Getting into the habit of regularly drinking water to stave off dehydration effects will greatly benefit every aspect of your life.
 When you are properly hydrated you will work more efficiently, think more clearly, engage with others and communicate more effectively.

 Check out our amazing range of water filters that can make the battle against dehydration easier to fight.